-2 = Audit submitted on time
+2 = Financial report submitted on time

-0 = Audit submitted after deadline
+0 = Financial report submitted after deadline

-6 points: Prior Contract Compliance (new applicants only) - The applicant has successfully been recommended for funding and executed a contract maintaining full compliance for either a contracting project-based funding program or Community Artist Program (CAP) in FY 2018-19 or FY 2019-20.
-If the applicant was recommended for funding for ArtsActivate 2020 and the project was extended through FY 2020-21, an executed contract amendment will count in lieu of a final report at the time of application submission.
+6 points: Prior Contract Compliance (new applicants only) - The applicant has successfully been recommended for funding and executed at least one contract while maintaining full compliance for ArtsActivate or the Community Artist Program (CAP) in FY 2019-20, FY 2020-21, and FY 2021-22.
+If an applicant held multiple contracts throughout this time frame, all such contracts must have maintained compliance for full scoring consideration.
 Final acceptance into FY 2021-22 COP will be contingent upon completion of the terms of the contract amendment and compliance.

-- 6 = Recommended for funding and maintained contract compliance - 0 = Not recommended for funding or did not maintain contract compliance - 2 Points: Fundraising Expense Percentage Percentage of sum of fundraising/development expenses to sum of fundraising/development revenues. - 2 = Ratio less than 20% - 1 = Ratio between 20% and 40% - 0 = Ratio more than 40% - 2 Points: Average Days Cash on Hand The applicant's average days cash on hand, based most recent Form 990 or Form 990 EZ, calculated by dividing the average of cash and cash equivalents over the year, including savings & temporary investments, by the average monthly expense for the most recent year.
+- 6 = Recommended for funding and maintained contract compliance - 0 = Not recommended for funding or did not maintain contract compliance

+2 Points: Fundraising Expense Percentage - Percentage of sum of fundraising/development expenses to sum of fundraising/development revenues.

+- 2 = Ratio less than 20%

+- 1 = Ratio between 20% and 40%

+- 0 = Ratio more than 40%

+2 Points: Average Days Cash on Hand - The applicant's average days cash on hand, based most recent Form 990 or Form 990 EZ, calculated by dividing the average of cash and cash equivalents over the year, including savings & temporary investments, by the average monthly expense for the most recent year.
 Depreciation, depletion, and amortization are excluded from calculation of average monthly expenses.